-The CCEC 2019 organizing committee is proud to announce the 3-Minute Pitch Competition session, which will consist of a Research Pitch as well as a Business Pitch component.
+The CCEC 2019 organizing committee is proud to announce the 3-Minute Pitch Competition session, based on a Research Pitch.

 The competition follows the spirit of the Three Minute Thesis (3MT)® competition that originated at The University of Queensland.
 This session is an opportunity for graduate students to showcase the innovation and impact of their research, as well as their innovative chemical engineering business ideas, to a wider audience of the chemical engineering community.
 It is open to all graduate students.

-Participants have 3 minutes or less to present their Research Pitch or Business Pitch to a panel of non-specialist judges.
+Participants have 3 minutes or less to present their Research Pitch to a panel of non-specialist judges.
 The challenge is to present complex technical information in an engaging, accessible, and compelling way.
-The top students selected on Sunday, October 20th from each category of the competition will move on to compete in the 3-Minute Pitch Competition Finals on Tuesday, October 22nd.
+The top students selected on Sunday, October 20 from each category of the competition will move on to compete in the 3-Minute Pitch Competition Finals on Monday, October 21.

-Students interested in this competition need to submit an abstract by August 23, 2019.
+The abstract submission deadline has passed.
 Abstracts should be written in layman terms.
 A Research Pitch abstract should address the problem that the research project aims to solve, the participant’s contributions, and the significance of these contributions.
-Similarly, a Business Pitch abstract should address the business idea, the problem that it aims to solve, and its potential impact.
 Shortlisted candidates will be notified to participate in the 3-Minute Pitch Competition after the abstract submission deadline.